 Objective 1.1.
 Remediate, restore and delist Areas of Concern.
 1.1.a.
 Implement management actions necessary to remove Beneficial Use Impairments and delist Areas of Concern.
 Commitments 1.1.b.
-With input from community partners on the benefits they would like to see included in GLRI projects, investigate opportunities for enhancing planned projects that focus on environmental justice, equity and access in underserved communities.
+With input from community partners on the benefits they would like to see included in GLRI projects, investigate opportunities for enhancing planned projects that focus on Environmental Justice, equity and access in underserved communities.
 1.1.c.
-In Areas of Concern that have management actions yet to be completed, ensure that agencies and local Public Advisory Committees have meaningful involvement with communities to ensure fair treatment.
+In AOCs that have management actions yet to complete, ensure that agencies and local Public Adviso- ry Committees have meaningful involvement with communities impacted by AOCs to ensure fair treatment.